richrd/suplemon/README.md

 ![Suplemon in action](http://www.suplemon.com/assets/suplemon-v0.1.51-multi-cursor-editing.gif)

 ## Features
- * Terminal text editing with style
- * Proper multi cursor editing, Sublime Text style.
+ * Proper multi cursor editing, as in Sublime Text
- * Syntax highlighting
+ * Syntax highlighting with Text Mate themes
  * Autocomplete (based on words in the files that are open)
  * Easy Undo/Redo (Ctrl + Z, Ctrl + Y)
  * Copy & Paste, with multi line support (and native clipboard support on X11 / Unix)